 It is our practice to make an initial equity-based grant to all of our Named Executive Officers at the time they commence employment, in an amount that is consistent with amounts granted to other executive officers in the industry at similar levels of seniority.
 In addition, we typically make an annual grant of equity-based compensation to our Named Executive Officers during the first fiscal quarter of each year.
 Discretionary equity-based grants may be made throughout the year to provide an incentive to achieve a specific goal or to reward a significant achievement.
-Our Compensation Committee made one discretionary award in February 2017 to Dennis Werth.
-He was awarded additional time-based RSUs in February 2017 equal to 7% of his target performance-based equity compensation awarded in 2016, due to his strong performance following the Newport acquisition.
-These RSUs vest in three equal annual installments beginning February 15, 2018.
-Also in 2017, our Compensation Committee accelerated the vesting of a special performance-based RSU award granted in June 2016 to each of Messrs.
-Colella, Bagshaw, Abrams and Lee tied to the achievement of cost synergies from the Newport acquisition.
-These awards were scheduled to vest in two annual installments in June 2017 and 2018, provided specified cost synergies were achieved on each measurement date.
-Our Compensation Committee accelerated the vesting of these awards in full on May 11, 2017 after determining that more than 100% of the cost synergies had already been achieved.
+Our Compensation Committee did not make any discretionary equity-based awards to our Named Executive Officers in 2018.